 If you aren’t allergic to dust mites, these creatures don’t pose any other health dangers.
 Unlike some insects and bugs, dust mites do not bite humans or burrow into the skin.
 But if you like to have a clean environment, it’s best to take measures to get rid of and prevent dust mites in your bedroom.

 However, if your mattress becomes full of dust mites, you might have to consider mattress disposal.

-Naturally being allergic to dust mites will make it even more important that you get rid of them and prevent them from returning.
 If you have dust mites and are allergic, you may see some of the following symptoms:

-- Runny nose and sneezing
+- Watery eyes, runny nose, and sneezing

 - Sore throat